ParallelMaths/parallel/pages/academy-4-week-8.md

 ---
 We will consider the different possible sizes of square from largest to smallest.

-1 by 1 squares: We can see that the pictured 1x1 square can be shifted along a row into one of four positions and down a column into one of four positions.
+1 by 1 squares: We can see that the pictured 1 by 1 square can be shifted along a row into one of four positions and down a column into one of four positions.

-This means there are 4×4=16 different positions for the pictured square.
+This means there are `4 × 4 = 16` different positions for the pictured square.

 ![](/resources/academy-4-week-8/3-squaresSmall.png){image align="centre"}

 2 by 2 squares: Similar reasoning can be applied to the pictured 2 by 2 square.
-There are 3×3=9 of these.
+There are `3 × 3 = 9` of these.

 ![](/resources/academy-4-week-8/3-squaresMedium.png){image align="centre"}

-3 by 3 squares: Similar reasoning can be applied to the pictured 3x3 square.
-There are 2×2=4 of these.
+3 by 3 squares: Similar reasoning can be applied to the pictured 3 by 3 square.
+There are `2 × 2 = 4` of these.

 ![](/resources/academy-4-week-8/3-squaresBig.png){image align="centre"}